Transitions: TPS to TPE

 The best way to approach TPE study is to:

-- Revise TC/TPS technical material - students would benefit from addressing areas of technical weakness from a TPE perspective.
+- Revise TC/TPS technical material as you will need it.
+At TPE students will learn how to address technical issues from a TPE perspective.
 Think beyond just calculation: interpret them, and decide how best to utilise the information;

 - Practice case study skills (Effective reading, effective planning and concise business writing) learned during the TPE course.
 Case studies can contain as many as 17 pages of information (morning paper only!), and having an approach for collating your thoughts will help answer the final case study exam;